worthingtonse/WEST-Protocol/Q. Public Key Exchange.md

 Byte Code | Name | Purpose
 ---|---|---
 CH | Challenge | This is for mutual identification.
-The RAIDA server must decrypt this and return it with the response ID | Key ID | The client must choose a random key ID for its key.
-The reciver will need to store this.
+The RAIDA server must decrypt this and return it with the response ID | Key ID | Client makes a random key ID.
+ID is needed for a direct connection.
+Client and reciver will need to store this.
 IP | Reciver's IP | The sender can specify that the reciver must have that IP address to get the key.
 (Optional.
 Zeros if empty)
 DN | ID Denomination | If the client wants the receiver to authenticate, it can requre a denomination and serial number SN | ID Serial Number | Client can prove their identity by supplying this.
+D3 |
 KY | The key Part | Can hold any data and keys up to 128 bytes ( 3.2 KB accross the entire RAIDA).
 KS | *Key Start | Because the fixed key space could be zeros if empty, the client may fill unused bytes with random numbers.
 This is the byte (indexed by zeros) that is the first byte of the key
 KL | Key Length | This is the total number of bytes in the key and is used for finding the end of the key.